Think at London Business School

 COVID-19 has been a massive challenge for healthcare systems the world over and has highlighted the challenges we face due to the fragmentation and limited information sharing in health.
 At the same time, it has helped technology forge ahead by leaps and bounds.
 So, what should we expect moving forward?

-Join Jeroen Tas (Chief Innovation & Strategy Officer of Philips) in conversation with Michael G Jacobides and David Lancefield as they discuss the future role of ecosystems in healthcare and answer questions from the audience.Watch the webinar
+In this webinar, Jeroen Tas (Chief Innovation & Strategy Officer of Philips) was joined by Michael G Jacobides and David Lancefield to discuss the future role of ecosystems in healthcare.Watch the webinar

 Guest contributor: Ahmed Galal Ismail (Chief Executive Officer Majid Al Futtaim)